Google AdSense provides a way for publishers to earn money from their online content.

 Liberia has an average CPC 92 per cent less than the US average.

 Moldova has an average CPC 92 per cent less than the US average.

 The nation with the highest CPCs (and the only country to have a higher CPC than the United States) in the United Arab Emirates, where CPCs average 8% more than they do within the US.

-A rich and diverse economy – which relies on industries such as finance and tourism, known for their high CPCs – likely helps to put the country at the top of the list.
+A rich and diverse economy, which relies on finance and tourism, known for their high CPCs, likely helps put the country at the top of the list.

 The Top 10 Countries with Highest CPCs